mfritschdotgo/TechChallengeFase1/README.md

     - `500`: Internal server error if there is a problem on the server side.

 - **PUT /categories/{id}**
-  - Updates category details by its ID.
+  - Replaced category by its ID.
   - Parameters:
     - `id` (string): Category ID.
   - Body: `dto.CreateCategoryRequest`